How to Set Up a Calming Bath Ritual When You Only Have 20 Minutes

 Try one of these mini-practices to deepen the calm:

-• Box breathing: Inhale for 4 counts, hold for 4, exhale for 4, hold for 4.
+- Box breathing: Inhale for 4 counts, hold for 4, exhale for 4, hold for 4.
 Repeat 4 cycles.
+This technique is used by high-stress professionals to quickly lower the heart rate and stabilize the nervous system.

-• Gratitude pause: Silently name 3 things you’re grateful for in this moment.
+- Gratitude pause: Silently name 3 things you are grateful for in this moment.
+Focus on small, sensory details, like the smell of the lavender or the warmth of the water.

-• Or simply… do nothing.
-Let your mind wander.
-Watch the steam rise.
-Listen to the quiet.
+- Or simply… do nothing.
+Let your mind wander without judgment.
+Watch the steam rise in swirls.
+Listen to the quiet of the room.

 Minute 18–20: Seal the Calm